CarbonPackages/Carbon.Rollup/README.md

 This repository is meant to use as a template for your project.
 Download the files and copy them into your [Neos CMS] mono repository.
 After that, you've got the freedom to adjust the configuration (edit/remove/add) to your specific needs.

+## Getting started

+To use this build stack, you can either [download the code as zip file][master.zip] or generate a new repository and [use this as a template][generate].
+If you use the template function, please be aware, that you have to edit/replace/remove following files or folders:

+- `.github`
+- `.gitattributes`
+- [`.gitignore`]
+- `CODE_OF_CONDUCT.md`
+- `README.md`

+For example, in this repository, `yarn.lock` is excluded, but in a project, `yarn.lock` should be included.

 ## Add files to the build stack

 The entry files of your Neos repository is configured in [`rollup.packages.js`].
 The entries are set up in an array, and a single entry is an object with following options: